Water Works Park

 No person shall ride or drive any motor vehicle in Water Works Park except upon the established roadways, and shall not exceed a speed limit of 20 miles per hour at any time nor exceed any other posted speed limit.
 All park roads are considered public thoroughfares, subject to the same traffic laws as city streets or county roads.
 All vehicles shall be operated as required by law, including the Code of Iowa, and applicable ordinances.

 All vehicle parking shall be confined to designated parking areas where provided.
-Where parking areas are not provided, the parking of vehicles shall be parallel to the roadway.
+Vehicles are not allowed to park on the grass unless granted permission by DMWW staff.
 No vehicle shall be permitted to park in such a manner as to congest traffic or obstruct any roadway or drive.

 Multi-use recreational trails are open for use by the public at all times with the exception that portions of the trail system may be closed from time to time due to flooding, maintenance activities, or other circumstances.
 Closed sections of a trail shall not be used by the public.
 Use of the trail system after park hours is allowed, providing users stay on the trail at all times.